 I made a simple habits tracking tool in Coda.

-It’s super simple tracker but it makes the work.
-I am talking about it more in the video below.
+It’s a super simple tracker but it makes the work.

 I am a big fan of streaks, sure it shouldn’t be the main reason why you doing something but if that kicks your ass to move, why not.